 Physics

 Course Number 305 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

 Grade 10-12 Prerequisite Successful experience

 in Algebra I

 Description: Physics is a systematic study of the predictive physical interactions of matter and subsequent events that occur in the natural world.
-The content of this course will include the study of forces and motion, energy transformations, waves, electricity and magnetism.
+Th content of this course will include the study of forces and motion, energy transformations.
+Electricity and magnetism, and waves.
 Laboratory activities will introduce, support and apply concepts.
-Students engage in investigations to understand and explain the behavior of nature in a variety of inquiry and design scenarios that incorporate critical thinking, scientific reasoning, analysis, communication skills and real-world applications.
+Students engage in investigations to understand and explain the behavior of nature in a variety of inquiry and design scenarios that incorporate scientific reasoning, analysis, communication skills and real-world applications.

 Anatomy & Physiology

 Course Number 309 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

 Grade 11-12 Prerequisite Two years of any science